amoe/acceleratedcpp/exercise-notes.md

 ## 11-5

-> Instrument the studentinfo class to count how often objects are created
+> Instrument the studentinfo class to count how often objects are created,
 > copied assigned and destroyed.
 Use the instrumented version to execute the
 > student record programs from chapter 6.
-Using the instrumented studeninfo
+Using the instrumented StudentInfo
 > class will let you see how many copies the library algorithms are doing.
 > Comparing the number of copies will let you estimate what proportion of the
-> cost difference s we saw are accounted for by the use of each library class.
+> cost differences we saw are accounted for by the use of each library class.
 > Do this instrumentations and analysis.

 There is a problem here, that we don't know how to apply methods using a template like transform.
 Actually you can't, so ignore.

+Instrumentation shows that only 1 object is created.
+It is repeatedly read into.

+The object is copied when pushing it into the appropriate vectors, so it's copied N times or so it seems.

+The object is never assigned.

+The object is destroyed 4 times.
+I feel like that must be when the temporary variable in `demo_comparing_grading_schemes` goes out of scope.